Cairns Airport Redevelopment Project, Queensland, Australia

 • New airline and administration office facilities and airline lounges as well as enhanced retail and commercial opportunities for airport tenancies.

-Public art displays will feature works by locally based artists that represent the diverse geographical and cultural mix present in Tropical North Queensland.
+Public art displays feature works by locally based artists that represent the diverse geographical and cultural mix present in Tropical North Queensland.

 Ecologically sustainable development features incorporated into the redevelopment include the selection of materials that are energy efficient and require minimal ongoing maintenance.
 The airport is working with a sustainable design retail fit-out guideline with minimum requirements for material selection to avoid the use of rainforest timbers and ensure use of energy-efficient lighting and water-reduction fittings.